AhmadEsmail/Edge-detection/README.md

-# MATLAB Edge Detection using Prewitt Operator
+# Edge Detection using Prewitt Operator

 This MATLAB script performs edge detection on images using the Prewitt operator and non-maximum suppression technique.
 It detects edges in both horizontal and vertical directions and then suppresses non-maximum pixels to obtain thin edges.